Darshangohel2610/UserManagementPortal/README.md

 # User Management Portal

-A simple **User Management Portal** built with **React (Functional Components, Hooks, Tailwind CSS, ShadCN UI)** for managing users.
+A simple **User Management Portal** built with **React (Functional Components, Hooks, Tailwind CSS)** for managing users.
 The portal allows users to **add, update, delete**, and view a list of users, with client-side validation and a confirmation popup for deletions.

 ## Features 🚀
 - **User Listing:** View all users in a table.